nataliecardot/100-days-of-code/r1-log.md

 ### R1D51

 **Today's Progress:**
 Got through most of Lesson 8, Syntax, of Part 2, Web Programming with JavaScript (Udacity Front-End Nanodegree).

+### R1D52

+**Today's Progress:**
+Finished Lesson 8, Syntax, and most of Lesson 9, Shell Workshop, of Part 2, Web Programming with JavaScript (Udacity Front-End Nanodegree).
+Installed Git Bash and tried out some command line commands for the first time.